saucelabs/sauce-docs/docs/api-testing/how-to-guides/compose-request-body.md

     <img src={useBaseUrl('img/api-fortress/2022/04/how-to-request-login.png')} alt="login"/>

 2. Executing the login we will have as response the desired token.
-Let's see it using our HTTP Client.
+Let's use the following as an example response.

     <img src={useBaseUrl('img/api-fortress/2022/04/how-to-token.png')} alt="response token"/>